 House of the Cultures of the World

-The Haus der Kulturen der Welt (House of the Cultures of the World) is an arts venue, exhibition and cultural centre in the Tiergarten area and one of Berlin's major landmarks.
+The Haus der Kulturen der Welt (House of the Cultures of the World) is located in the middle of the green Tiergarten and, with its sometimes revolutionary architecture, an important cultural venue in Berlin.

 Haus der Kulturen der Welt Information